ITIL 4 Practice Manager (PM) general notes

 PeopleCert Ebooks

 At the beginning of the course you will get an exam code.
-Sign in to peoplecert.org and redeem this code now, because it is what gives you the Practice Guide ebooks!
+Sign in to peoplecert.org and redeem this code now, because it is what gives you the Practice Guide and/or Official Book e-books!

-You will be referring to them often throughout the course delivery so open them all now, in different browser tabs or windows.
+You will be referring to these often throughout the course delivery so open them all now, in different browser tabs or windows.

 Technical debt